 Studio photographers will appreciate that the Hasselblad X1D (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL, while the X1D was followed by the Hasselblad X1D II.
+Both the X1D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica T Manual.